 2. What are the advantages of using a scorecard to track employee performance?

-Managers can be very subjective because they are human.
+Managers are human – which means they can be very subjective.
 When you use a scorecard to track an employee’s true performance, it cuts out egos, personalities, subjectivities, stories and measures real results.

 It allows your team to manage themselves and gives a fairer, more objective view on performance.
 It helps track results and keeps a finger on the pulse of what is really happening in a business.